kappter/PrintVis/README.markdown

 # PrintVis

 PrintVis is a web-based tool designed to help yearbook students and educators visualize and create two-page yearbook spreads (17" x 11", two 8.5" x 11" pages side by side).
 It emphasizes a four-module "bullseye" design approach, where students can drag crosshairs to define four quadrants, add content to each module using a toolbar, and restructure the layout by dragging elements.
-Elements are tiled left to right, top to bottom within each quadrant, constrained to its boundaries, with a title and page number/label (e.g., “Page 1 - Senior Events”) anchoring the design.
+Elements are tiled left to right, top to bottom within each quadrant, with a title and page number/label (e.g., “Page 1 - Senior Events”) anchoring the design.
 The spread can be exported as a landscape PDF.
 Built with an intuitive interface, PrintVis is ideal for high school yearbook classes.

 ## Features
 - **Two-Page Spread**: Visualize a 17" x 11" layout (two 8.5" x 11" pages) on a scalable canvas.
 - **Bullseye Crosshairs**: Click to select a crosshair (vertical or horizontal), move with the mouse, click again to place, dividing the spread into four quadrants.
 - **Module Selection**: Click a quadrant to select it (highlighted with a blue border) and display a toolbar.
 - **Toolbar**: Appears when a module is selected, with icons to add:
-  - **Title**: Large, bold text (e.g., “Title”).
+  - **Title (T)**: Large, bold text (e.g., “Title”).
-  - **Copy**: Body text (e.g., sample paragraph).
+  - **Copy (C)**: Body text (e.g., sample paragraph).
-  - **Photo**: Placeholder image (planned: uploadable).
+  - **Photo (P)**: Placeholder image (planned: uploadable).
-  - **Caption**: Small text below photos.
+  - **Caption (Cp)**: Small text below photos.
-  - **Shape**: Rectangle placeholder (planned: customizable shapes/colors).
+  - **Shape (S)**: Rectangle placeholder, resizable as a module backdrop (planned: customizable shapes/colors).
+  - **Dominant Photo (DP)**: Large photo (300px x 200px) that crosses the gutter, spanning two modules (e.g., 2+4 or 1+3).
-- **Element Tiling**: Elements are added to the selected quadrant, tiled left to right, top to bottom in a grid (150px x 100px boxes), constrained to the quadrant’s boundaries.
+- **Element Tiling**: Elements are added to the selected quadrant, tiled left to right, top to bottom in a grid (150px x 100px boxes, except dominant photo: 300px x 200px), constrained to the quadrant’s boundaries.
-- **Drag-and-Drop Restructuring**: Click and drag elements within a quadrant to new grid positions, snapping to the 150px x 100px grid, with yellow outline feedback during drag.
+- **Drag-and-Drop Restructuring**: Click and drag elements within a quadrant (or across gutter for dominant photo) to new grid positions, snapping to the 150px x 100px grid, with yellow outline feedback during drag.
+- **Resizable Shape Backdrops**: Shapes can be resized by dragging a bottom-right handle, filling module backgrounds (min: 150px x 100px, max: quadrant size), rendered behind other elements.
+- **Randomize Spread**: Sidebar button generates a well-designed spread with 2–4 elements per quadrant (title, copy, photo, caption, shape), ensuring at least one title and photo, balanced across modules.
 - **Four Modules**: Each quadrant supports multiple elements, with placeholders if empty.
 - **Title Element**: A prominent title placeholder on the spread (planned: editable).
 - **Page Number and Label**: Fixed in the lower-left corner (e.g., “Page 1 - Senior Events”).
 - **PDF Export**: Export the spread as a 17" x 11" landscape PDF via a LaTeX file, including all canvas content (pages, crosshairs, elements, text).
-- **Sidebar Tools**: Placeholder buttons for adding text, uploading photos, adding shapes, editing titles, exporting designs, and exporting PDF.
+- **Sidebar Tools**: Buttons for adding text, uploading photos, adding shapes, editing titles, exporting designs, randomizing spread, and exporting PDF.
 - **Responsive Design**: Mobile-friendly interface with a collapsible sidebar and adaptive toolbar for classroom use.
 - **Earthy Aesthetic**: Clean, modern look with greens, browns, and blues, inspired by natural tones.